Pleasure and Pride – What is the NPO Initiative?

 Joe had a crazy idea to rebuild their aging site and host and maintain the site for them, for free.
 Of course, this was met with a healthy amount of skepticism and general grace by Mark, but that was only the beginning.
 At the time, Joe was still in the corporate world, working for a small software company.
 However, that soon changed, and Deepwater Pixel was created.
 As projects were completed and delivered, clients added to the organization, and infrastructure improvements, the Paws in the City site rebuild took shape.
 And on September 4, we launched!

-We also plan to launch another member’s rebuilt website in January 2022, so keep an eye out for that update, as well!
+We also plan to launch another member’s rebuilt website in Early 2022, so keep an eye out for that update, as well!

 How Can You Help Paws in the City?